lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.

-Note that in step 2 above, both component key generation processes are invoked, and no indication is given about which one failed.
-This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

 Note that this keygen routine outputs a serialized composite key, which contains only the ML-DSA seed.
 Implementations should feel free to modify this routine to additionally output the expanded `mldsaSK` or to make free use of `ML-DSA.KeyGen(mldsaSeed)` as needed to expand the ML-DSA seed into an expanded key prior to performing a signing operation.

 Variations in the keygen process above and signature processes below to accommodate particular private key storage mechanisms or alternate interfaces to the underlying cryptographic modules are considered to be conformant to this specification so long as they produce the same output and error handling.